x4e/Blog/001-Breaking-The-Verifier-1/index.md

 ---
 title: "Breaking The Verifier #1"
+author: x4e
 keywords: [jvm,verifier]
-author: x4e
-description: Bypassing the OpenJDK8 and OpenJ9 verifier through an unsecured backdoor.
+description: "Bypassing the OpenJDK8 and OpenJ9 verifier through an unsecured backdoor"
+date: 16th October 2020
 ---

 Bypassing the OpenJDK8 and OpenJ9 verifier through an unsecured backdoor.